 To tackle that we had to break down the problem even further.
 We decided to focus on few areas and distribute them between teams.
 Some of the ideas trickled down from the executive vision presentation I did based on the work I led with the attendee experience design team.
 The main pains were:

-Grabbing the user’s attention at the right time Difficult to know what’s on Navigability and contextuality of the schedule
+Grabbing the user’s attention at the right time Difficult to know what’s on Contextuality of the schedule Navigability and information architecture

 I took the first two issues.
 A newly released feature called “guided events” was used to guide people throughout the event.
 We knew that worked well for single track events, but it was more complex when it came to events with multiple segments running at the same time.
 This also didn’t solve the issue with in-segment activities.